ubc-library-rc/intro-git/index.md

 ### Pre-workshop setup
 Please make sure to have a Bash Shell and Git installed **before** the workshop.

-If you do not have access to a laptop or have difficulty meeting these prerequisites please contact eka.grguric@ubc.ca.
+If you do not have access to a laptop or have difficulty meeting these prerequisites please contact shayanfa@mail.ubc.ca.
 We will do our best to ensure everyone can participate.
 {: .info }

  **1. Create a free [GitHub account](https://github.com)**